-The proposed loan terms must be submitted to and approved by HACP and HACP will determine, in its sole discretion, the affordability of the family's proposed loan terms and whether they are appropriate in view of current market conditions.
+The proposed loan terms must be submitted to and approved by HACP prior to execution of the sales agreement and closing and - HACP will determine, in its sole discretion, the affordability of the family's proposed loan terms and whether they are appropriate in view of current market conditions.
+In making such determination, HACP may take into account other family expenses, including but not limited to child care, unreimbursed medical expenses, education and training expenses, homeownership expenses and the like.
+If a mortgage is not FHA insured or VA guaranteed, HACP may require lenders to comply with generally accepted mortgage underwriting standards consistent with HUD/FHA, Ginnie Mae, Fannie Mae, Freddie Mac, RHS, or the Federal Home Loan Bank requirements.
+HACP will not approve any lending practice that it determines, in its reasonable discretion, to be abusive or predatory including loans offered at a rate above Prime to individuals who do not qualify for Prime Rate loans, i.e., subprime loans.
+Seller financing will be on a case by case basis, including instances where HACP is the seller.
 Participants are required to provide HACP with a copy of their loan application also known as the Uniform Residential Loan Application/ Fannie Mae form 1003 so that this determination can be made.
-If a mortgage is not funded by Fannie Mae or Freddie Mac or FHA-insured, or VA-guaranteed, HACP may require lenders to comply with generally accepted mortgage underwriting standards consistent with HUD/FHA, Fannie Mae, Freddie Mac, RHS, or the Federal Home Loan Bank requirements.
+If a mortgage is not funded by Fannie Mae or Freddie Mac or FHA-insured, or VA-guaranteed, HACP may require lenders to comply with generally accepted mortgage underwriting standards consistent with HUD/FHA, Ginnie Mae, Fannie Mae, Freddie Mac, RHS, or the Federal Home Loan Bank requirements.
 Seller financing will be reviewed on a case-by-case basis.